PixnBits/eslint-plugin-let-and-var/README.md

 ## Usage

-Add `let-and-var` to the plugins section of your `.eslintrc` configuration file.
+Add `let-and-var` to the plugins section of your [`.eslintrc.*`](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {